ICS 21 / CSE 21: Introduction to Computer Science I

 In order to be enrolled in ICS 21 or CSE 21, you must be enrolled in both the lecture and a lab section.
 Lab sections meet twice per week for two hours.
 Your attendance at lab sections is not an explicit requirement of the course (in the sense that we will not be recording attendance) — except on certain days when "lab exams" are held — but it is expected that successful students in this course will attend almost every time.
 The lab section offers real benefits:

-Lab sections will begin meeting Thursday, June 24.
-Your TA will attend each lab section to help support you as you work.
-The meeting times and places are:
+Lab sections will begin meeting Thursday, June 28.
+Your TA will attend each lab section to help support you and your partner as you work.

 Obtaining additional assistance